TL;DR

 Do smart scales work for very muscular lifters?

-Bioelectrical impedance can underestimate body fat in very muscular individuals since muscle tissue conducts electricity better than average.
-However, the scales still provide valuable trend data for tracking changes over time.
+Bioelectrical impedance can underestimate body fat in very muscular individuals, since muscle tissue conducts electricity better than fat.
+The absolute number may be off, but the scale still provides valuable trend data for tracking changes over time.

 Can smart scales replace DEXA scans for serious lifters?

-Smart scales can't match DEXA scan precision, but they're sufficient for most training decisions.
-Consider annual DEXA scans for absolute accuracy combined with daily smart scale monitoring for trend tracking.
+Smart scales can't match DEXA precision, but they're sufficient for most training decisions.
+Consider an annual DEXA scan for an absolute benchmark, combined with daily smart scale monitoring for trend tracking.

 Which smart scale metrics should lifters ignore?

-Metabolic age, protein percentage, and subcutaneous fat readings lack scientific backing and provide minimal actionable information.
-Focus on body fat percentage, muscle mass, and total weight for meaningful data.
+Metabolic age, protein percentage, and subcutaneous fat readings tend to provide minimal actionable information for lifters.
+Focus on body fat percentage, muscle mass, and total weight for the most meaningful data.

 How do hydration levels affect smart scale accuracy?

-Dehydration can increase body fat readings by 2-5% while overhydration decreases them.
-Maintain consistent hydration by weighing yourself at the same time daily, preferably in the morning after waking.
+Hydration shifts BIA readings: being dehydrated can push body fat estimates up, while overhydration can pull them down.
+Keep conditions consistent by weighing yourself at the same time daily, preferably in the morning after waking.

 Are expensive smart scales worth it for casual lifters?

 The Wyze Scale X at $34 provides sufficient accuracy and features for most lifters.
-Invest in premium models like the Withings Body Comp only if you need medical-grade precision or segmental analysis.
+Step up to premium models like the Withings Body Comp only if you specifically want segmental analysis or visceral fat tracking.

 Do smart scales work with all fitness apps?